WordPress/openverse/documentation/reference/consent_decision_making.md

 - Before a proposal is written, if the team reneges on a requested discussion
 - After a proposal is written, but before the discussion happens, if it is clear the proposal will not fit the needs of the project
-- During the objection round when insurmountable paramount objections are raised
+- During the decision round when insurmountable paramount objections are raised

 In the final case, the participants of the discussion are responsible for deciding whether a new proposal should be requested.